 We’ve all been asking ourselves what the Trump administration will mean for climbers and outdoor enthusiasts since the harrowing November election.
 Within just the last month, we’ve seen the potential damage to access America’s public lands and the response was overwhelming.
 Our cries are not to be ignored; our undertaking is not inconsequential.
-What we say, write, and do today MATTERS tomorrow.
+And what we say, write, and do today really will matter tomorrow.

 A huge percentage of climbing areas in the west are on public lands, and if state governments seize them, we risk public access and ownership of the places we love to visit and climb.
 If you haven’t already signed the Outdoor Alliance petition yet, share it with your friends and family.
 Sign and share, and show policymakers that their voters support our public lands.
 You can also make a donation to OI here.